-In addition to works developed to analyze disasters from a spatial and temporal perspective, other works have been developed to conduct a quantitative analysis of the damage caused by natural disasters.
-This is the case of the analysis carried out by the authors Alipour et al. [17].
-They present a systematic framework that takes into account the different aspects that explain different types of risk (such as vulnerability and exposure) and apply Machine Learning models to predict the damage caused by flash floods in the Southeast, US.
+In addition to works developed to analyze disasters from a spatial and temporal perspective, other works have been developed to conduct a quantitative analysis of the damage caused by natural disasters, as the case of the analysis carried out by the authors Alipour Ahmadalipour, Abbaszadeh, and Moradkhani [17] where they present a systematic framework that takes into account the different aspects that explain different types of risk (such as vulnerability and exposure) and apply Machine Learning models to predict the damage caused by flash floods in the Southeast, US.
 With a similar approach, Park et al. [18] conducted a study aiming to quantify the possible effects or effectively the damage caused by three types of disasters namely typhoons, heavy rain, and earthquakes on water supply systems in Korea.